-Four outfalls, permitted under the NPDES IPSP, discharge to the upper and lower Sandia AUs, as presented in Table 2 below.
-The location of the outfalls are indicated in the maps contained in Appendix 1.
-NPDES Outfall 001, which is the main effluent source of water to the AU, averages approximately 290,000 gal./d from treated sanitary and power plant effluent.
-Cooling tower outfalls 03A027 and 03A199 contribute less than 100,000 gal./d combined.
-Cooling tower 03A113 discharges approximately 1000 gal/d.
+Four of the outfalls permitted under the NPDES IPSP discharge to the upper and lower Sandia AUs, as presented in Table 2 below.
+The locations of the outfalls are indicated in the maps contained in Appendix 1.
+NPDES Outfall 001, which is the main effluent source of water to the AU, averages approximately 235,000 gal/d and consists of power plant once-through cooling water, treated sanitary wastewater, treated reclaimed sanitary wastewater, and blowdown from the Strategic Computing Center (SCC) Cooling towers.
+Outfall 03A027 is also associated with the SCC Cooling Towers with the effluent currently routed to Outfall 001 when not reclaimed.
+Outfall 03A199 and 03A113 also discharge cooling tower blowdown contributing an average 35,000 gal/d and 1,100 gal/day, respectively.